Bijoy Krishna Handique

-Biography

-Early life and education
+Early life and education (1934–1962)

+Birth and family background

+Bijoy Krishna Handique was born on 1 December 1934, in Jorhat, as the only son of Krishna Kanta Handique and Hemolata Gohain.
+He had two sisters, Promila and Ohoilia.
+His father was a maternal nephew of Padmanath Gohain Baruah.

+Education and early political involvement

 Handique studied English literature at Presidency College, Calcutta (now Kolkata).
 He went on to complete M.A. in English from the University of Calcutta.
 He attended Jorhat Govt.
 Boys' H.S and M.P.
 School in his formative years.

 In Class VII, he joined the local Students' Congress, during India's freedom movement.
 There, he mobilised other students in a 'Vote for Congress' campaign, before the Assam provincial elections of 1945.
 He organised literary circles for talks around freedom.
 This was much against the wishes of his father, who then wanted him to pursue a career in academics.

-He became a member of Youth Congress formally in 1961.
+Handique became a member of Youth Congress formally in 1961.

-1962: School
+School establishment (1960s)

 In the early 1960s, Handique became concerned about the lack of an English medium school in the vast Upper Assam area.
 This led him to eventually establish the Hemlata Handiqui Memorial Institute [HHMI], the first English medium school in Upper Assam, in 1962.
 This eventually developed HHMI, which encouraged students to take up subjects as diverse as workshops on music and Shakespeare.

-The task was not without its hiccups, though land for the school was purchased by Handique's family.
+The task was had difficulties, although land for the school was purchased by Handique's family.
 Within months of the school starting its first classes, the Indo-China war of 1962 broke out.
 This created panic in Jorhat, and many teachers and students fled from the town.
 He assisted the Red Cross in their efforts at training and organisation.
 Handique donated his mother's jewellery to the war effort.

 "Many people fled following the Chinese aggression and the fall of Tawang and Bomdila in the northeastern sector.
 There was great panic.
 Our first principal, J S Walters, went missing.
 He left without notice, taking only his bicycle with him.
 Due to fears of a full scale war, the school was closed for a month."

 In 2012, the school celebrated its 50th anniversary.
 Handique composed a song for the occasion, set to tune by a former student.

+Political career

+Assam assembly (1972–1978)

+Handique was elected to the Assam Legislative Assembly for the Jorhat constituency at the 1972 election.
+He won 15,175 votes with a total of 53.55% of the vote.
+He defeated the incumbent MLA, Jogen Saikia, with a majority of 5130 votes.

+Handique became a member of the All India Congress Committee (AICC) in 1973.
+During his tenure as an MLA, he held various positions between 1974 and 1977 including Chairman of Estates Committee and as a member of the Committee on government assurances.
+From 1973 to 1978, he was also president of the Jorhat district Congress Committee.

+Handique left the Assam assembly at the 1978 election.